Managing your money

 A credit union is a co-operative financial institution, owned and controlled by the members who use its services.
 Credit unions are not-for-profit and exist to provide a safe, convenient place for members to save money and to get loans and other financial services at reasonable rates.

-Moneywise Credit Union is owned and managed by the members who use it.
-It offers an easy way to save, access low cost loans and a range of other benefits.
-Moneywise have offices across the city.
+Moneywise Credit Union is an easy way to save, access low cost loans and a range of other benefits.
+You can bank online or in their high street branch.

 What if I have debts?